GKM sheaves and nonorientable surface group representations: GKM theory

-Because $G$ acts transitively on $\V$, it also acts transitively on $\E^{\alpha_0}$.
-Because $G$ is abelian the stabilizer $G_{e_{\alpha_0}}$ is the common stabilizer of all hyperedges in $\E^{\alpha_0}$ and thus also the common stabilizer of all elements in $\E^{\alpha_0} \times \E^{\alpha_0}$ under the anti-diagonal action.
-Consequently by the orbit-stabilizer theorem, we have completing the proof. \end{proof}
+Because $G$ acts transitively on $\V$, it also acts transitively on $\E^{\alpha}$.
+Because $G$ is abelian the stabilizer $G_{e}$ is the common stabilizer of all hyperedges $e \in \E^{\alpha}$ and thus also the common stabilizer of all elements in $\E^{\alpha} \times \E^{\alpha}$ under the anti-diagonal action.
+Consequently by the orbit-stabilizer theorem, we have proving that $\pi \circ i$ is an isomorphism.